JamieSGT/Fast-Formatter/README.md

 If the format is successful the terminal will show:

 `FORMAT SUCCESSFUL!
-PLEASE REMOVE CARD`
+PLEASE REMOVE CARD.`

 If the format was unsuccessful the terminal will show: